Annual Awards Luncheon Honors Local Partners

 FOR IMMEDIATE RELEASE

-“As we kick off 2023, I want to express my gratitude to our staff and our partners.
+“As we kick off 2024, I want to express my thanks for the support of our staff and our partners.
 This is an incredibly talented group of people who strive to ensure Tempe is always top of mind when it comes to attracting visitors to our city,” said Michael Martin, Tempe Tourism Office President & CEO.
-“From group and sports bookings to our seasonal ad campaigns and media presence, our efforts wouldn’t be possible without the support and enthusiasm of our amazing partners.
-And we’re excited to, once again, share the results of our work with you.”
+“From group and sports bookings to our seasonal ad campaigns and digital media presence, our efforts wouldn’t be possible without the enthusiasm of our amazing partners.
+The work of our staff and hospitality community is an asset for the City of Tempe as we welcome visitors from around the globe.”

 The Spirit of Hospitality Award honors an individual who exemplifies Tempe’s local culture of friendliness by consistently delivering exceptional service and creating a positive and lasting impression for visitors.

 The Impact Award honors an individual, business or organization that has made a significant impact in Tempe through hosting a meeting, conference or event in our community.
-The National Veterans Wheelchair Games (NVWG) was selected as the 2023 award recipient — accepted by Karen White and Kayla Forster from the Phoenix Veterans Administration.
+OXDX Clothing was selected as the 2024 award recipient — accepted by founder Jared Yazzie and business manager Allie Stone.

 With that, the Tempe Tourism Office will turn its attention to what’s on the next horizon for the city.